All Ordinaries

 Rebalances

-In March 2021, there were 62 additions and 57 removals.
+There were 43 additions and 35 removals to the index in the March 2026 rebalance.
 Unlike most other S&P/ASX indices, if a company is removed from the index there's no replacement until the next rebalance.
 See a list of historical rebalance announcements.

 Related ETFs